miloush/OpenTypeInspector/README.md

 [![Microsoft Reference Source License](https://img.shields.io/badge/license-MS--RSL-%23373737)](https://referencesource.microsoft.com/license.html)

 A tool for exploring OpenType files.
-The tool was originally developed as an aid for the [TERKA project](https://terka.microframework.cz).
+The tool was originally developed in 2013 as an aid for the [TERKA project](https://terka.microframework.cz).
 Its goal was to give an overview of the most commonly used OpenType feature types so that their support can be prioritized.

 ![image](https://github.com/miloush/OpenTypeInspector/assets/10546952/40c7115b-d6db-4b51-99ae-2d3caaece850)